diversen/pebble-framework-docs/docs/Auth.md

 ## Auth

+The `Pebble\Auth` class is ued to authenticate users using the database table `auth`.
 The Auth instance is created using a `Pebble\DB` object and an array of `cookie settings`.

-This is what the `Auth` cookie configuration, which we will use, looks like:
+The cookie settings could look something like this:

 (config/Auth.php) -&gt;